Are You Taking Too Much From Your Retirement Portfolio Too Soon?

 Build an Emergency Fund: An emergency fund of about 6-12 months of expenses (excluding guaranteed income from Social Security, pensions, and annuities) can help you to cover short-term emergencies (like a car repair or replacing an appliance) without having to dip into your portfolio during market downturns.
 These funds can be invested in a high-yield savings account, money market fund, CDs, or short-term Treasury Bills to earn some interest on the money while keeping it safe from market turmoil.

-Build a Major Asset Replacement “Sinking Fund”: Build up a cash balance to fund the periodic replacement of cars, new roof, or new HVAC system for your house, etc. For instance, you might want to set aside money to replace each car every 5-6 years, to replace the HVAC system every 15 years, and to replace the roof every 20 years.
+Build a Major Asset Replacement “Sinking Fund”: Build up a separate cash balance to fund the periodic replacement of cars, new roof, or new HVAC system for your house, large vacations, etc. For instance, you might want to set aside money to replace each car every 5-6 years, to replace the HVAC system every 15 years, and to replace the roof every 20 years.
 When the inevitable happens, you won’t have to dig deep into your portfolio to fund those major asset purchases.
 Like your emergency fund, these funds should be set aside in something safe such as a high-yield savings account, money market fund, CDs, or short-term Treasury Bills.
 An alternative to this is to use a home equity line of credit to fund these purchases, but it is better to save up for these major expenditures in advance.

 Maintain a 4-5% Withdrawal Rate: In most years, keep your portfolio withdrawal rate between 4-5%.
 That has been demonstrated to be a fairly safe withdrawal rate for a retirement lasting 30 years, even through periods of extended market turmoil or high inflation.

 Build an Income Floor: Use stable, guaranteed income sources (Social Security, pensions, and/or annuities) to cover 100% of your fixed, essential expenses (housing, healthcare, food).
+See this article for more information on how to build a retirement income floor.

 Don't wait for the warning signs to appear.
 If you're unsure whether your current withdrawal rate is sustainable, it's time for a professional portfolio "stress test.”
 A little planning now can prevent a lot of stress later.
-For insight into how large your portfolio needs to be to confidently step into retirement, see my blog post on "How Much Money Do You Need to Retire?"
+For insight into how large your portfolio needs to be to confidently step into retirement, see this blog post on "How Much Money Do You Need to Retire?"

 If you would like a friendly, expert assessment of your portfolio withdrawal strategy or help in designing a plan contact me or visit www.flourishingpathfinancial.com/book-online to book a free Discovery Session.